 We give a protocol for ghost imaging in a way that is always counterfactual—while imaging an object, no light interacts with that object.
 This extends the idea of counterfactuality beyond communication, showing how this interesting phenomenon can be leveraged for metrology.
 Given, in the infinite limit, no photons ever go to the imaged object, it presents a method of imaging even the most light-sensitive of objects without damaging them.
-Even when not in the infinite limit, it still provides a many-fold improvement in visibility and signal-to-noise ratio over previous protocols, with up to multiple orders of magnitude reduction in absorbed intensity.
+Even when not in the infinite limit, it still provides a many-fold improvement in visibility and signal-to-noise ratio over previous protocols, with over an order of magnitude reduction in absorbed intensity.

 We thank Hatim Salih, Alex McMillan and Will McCutcheon for useful discussions.
 This work was supported by the University of York’s EPSRC DTP grant EP/R513386/1, and the Quantum Communications Hub funded by the EPSRC grant EP/M013472/1.

 © 2021, The Author(s).